peter88tom/under_water_api/README.md

-# under_water_api
+# under_water_weather_api
-Is web based api where user can query a min, max, average and median temperature and humidity for given city and period of time
+Is web api where user can query a min, max, average and median temperature and humidity for given city and period of time